 Premiums in the commercial lines of business are generally written and earned throughout the year.
-Losses on this business are also incurred throughout the year, but generally are more frequent during the winter months from water and freeze claims.
+Losses on this business are also incurred throughout the year, but generally are more frequent during the first and second quarters.

 For more information on the Company's results of operations by segment, see Note 22 to the Unaudited Consolidated Financial Statements, included elsewhere in this Form 10-Q.